Showing 340 items

 Newspaper - LYDIA CHANCELLOR COLLECTION: MRS M PETHARD OBITUARY

-... they arrived just two years after the discovery of gold', settling... they arrived just two years after the discovery of gold', settling ...Newspaper clipping, (no date written, but probably Bendigo Advertiser, 1945) obituary for Mrs. Miriam Pethard, the mother of Lydia Chancellor.
+... they arrived just two years after the discovery of gold', settling... wagon 'where they arrived just two years after the discovery ...Newspaper clipping, (no date written, but probably Bendigo Advertiser, 1945) obituary for Mrs. Miriam Pethard, the mother of Lydia Chancellor.
 Photo of Mrs. M. Pethard in article.
-Miriam was born on the Bendigo goldfield to her parents Mr and Mrs Henry Peatling.
-The family arrived in Melbourne, after a six months sailing ship journey, spent two years in Melbourne and then travelled on to the Bendigo goldfield by bullock wagon 'where they arrived just two years after the discovery of gold', settling in Long Gully.
+Miriam was born on the Bendigo goldfield to her parents Mr. and Mrs. Henry Peatling.
+The family arrived in Melbourne, after six months sailing ship journey, spent two years in Melbourne and then travelled on to the Bendigo goldfield by bullock wagon 'where they arrived just two years after the discovery of gold', settling in Long Gully.
 Miriam married George Pethard in 1879 at Bagshot.
 They then lived 'firstly in Ballarat, later Numurkah and Kyneton.'
 George Pethard established the Tarax brewing business in Bendigo.
 Miriam and George had a family of two sons (Cr.
-G.A. pethard, Mr. William Pethard of Melbourne, and one daughter living, Mrs. Lydia Chancellor.
-Another daugher, Matron Agnes Wilson 'died two years ago' -
+G.A.
+Pethard, Mr. William Pethard of Melbourne, and one daughter living, Mrs. Lydia Chancellor.
+Another daughter, Matron Agnes Wilson 'died two years ago'pethard family, obituaries -

 Ballarat Tramway Museum